Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Implementation Details

 \paragraph{NeRF representation.} Technically, the parameter perturbation method can be applied to arbitrary representations whose parameters are initialized from a distribution and optimized.
 For computational efficiency while maintaining high quality of 3D objects, we choose InstantNGP~\cite{muller2022instant} as our NeRF implementation.

 \paragraph{Real scene editing.}

 We show in the main paper that our parameter perturbation approach can be readily extended to real scene editing scenarios~\cite{haque2023instruct}.
 Using Nerfstudio's implementation of Nerfacto~\cite{tancik2023nerfstudio} as the representation, we integrate Instruct-NeRF2NeRF~\cite{haque2023instruct} without modifications.
 For this experiment, we build upon the distillation method proposed in PDS~\cite{koo2024posterior}, use Stable Diffusion v1-5~\cite{rombach2022high} as the backbone, and set $\eta = 0.6$.
-We reduce the timesteps by half and omit the selection and refinement steps for both PDS and our method to manage computational complexity and ensure a fair comparison of the parameter perturbation approach.
+Besides the perturbation, we use the exact same update rule as PDS.
+We reduce the timesteps by half and omit the selection and refinement steps for both PDS and our method to manage computational complexity and to show only the effect of the parameter perturbation approach.
+Note that PDS has an internal preservation term~\cite{koo2024posterior}, and we use it as is for scene editing.
 Even with these shortened iteration steps, our parameter perturbation approach enables extensive geometric editing of the scene.